DGEs2018/Traineeship-progress/Week6/journal.md

     - This additional operators : 1. "===" and 2. "!==" - while the 1^st tests equality of both type and value (precise equality), the 2^nd test whether they are not precisely equal
     - Short circuiting of logical operators
          - && & || - will return either the original (left-hand side value) or the right-hand side

+* Eloquent JS Chapter 2 - Program Structure
+- Bindings
+    - How does a program remember an internal state ?
+    - JavaScript's way of to catch and hold values - binding or variable
+    - var & const - could be used to declare names : for the most part const is used in this chapter due to the confusing properties of `var`
+    - Binding names - could be any word.
+Digits, could be part of it, they just shouldn't be the initials
+    - Also allowed, `$, _`
+    - No other punctuations or special characters